Skip to main content

 -----END CERTIFICATE REQUEST-----

-Anchor to Step 4: Upload a Certificate Signing Request (CSR) to AppleStep 4: Upload a Certificate Signing Request (CSR) to Apple
+Anchor to Step 5: Upload the CSR to AppleStep 5: Upload the CSR to Apple

-1. Log in to your Apple Developer account.
+1. Sign in to your Apple Developer account.

-2. Under Certificates, Identifiers & Profiles, click the "+" button to create a new certificate.
+2. Under Certificates, Identifiers & Profiles, click + to create a new certificate.

 3. Select the checkbox for Apple Pay Payment Processing Certificate.